Green Heart Love

 • Oreos: Gives the drink its distinctively sweet and chocolatey flavor.
 Any vegan sandwich cookie can be used as a substitute.
 For a healthier option, I use Simple Mill's nut butter stuffed sandwich cookies.

-• Maple syrup: I prefer maple syrup to naturally sweeten my tapioca pearls, but you can also use brown sugar syrup or agave.
+• Maple syrup: I prefer maple syrup to naturally sweeten my tapioca pearls, but you can also use brown sugar simple syrup or agave.

 How to make Oreo milk boba tea